 The child/young person possesses age-appropriate ability to understand and organise information and solve problems and makes progress in learning.

 The child/young person is not consistently able to understand information and solve problems.
 This impacts on development and learning and there are strategies in place to support this.

 The child/young person is unable to understand and organise information and solve problems.

-The child is adversely under- achieving or is making no progress with learning despite support strategies over a period of time.
+The child is adversely underachieving or is making no progress with learning despite support strategies over a period of time.
 Progress is possible with personalised support.
 The child/young person's inability to understand and organise information and solve problems is seriously impacting on all areas of their development creating risk of significant harm.

 The child/young person requires a high level of specialist support.

-LEARNING OPPORTUNITIES (1.2.2) The child/young person is undertaking age-appropriate learning opportunities, employment or training.
-The child/young person has inconsistent engagement in age- appropriate learning opportunities, employment or training, which could have an impact on their behaviour The young person is not in age- appropriate education, employment or training (NEET) and is unable to engage, barriers are in place preventing learning or employment The child/young person does not engage with age-appropriate learning or employment opportunities, is socially isolated, and is more susceptible to risks outside the home.
+LEARNING OPPORTUNITIES (1.2.2)

+The child/young person is undertaking age-appropriate learning opportunities, employment or training.

+The child/young person has inconsistent engagement in age-appropriate learning opportunities, employment or training, which could have an impact on their behaviour and/or mental health.

+The young person is not in ageappropriate education, employment or training (NEET) and is unable to engage, barriers are in place preventing learning or employment opportunities and is increasingly socially isolated.
+There is concern that this results from or is impacting on their behaviour and/or mental health.
+The child/young person does not engage with age-appropriate learning or employment opportunities, is socially isolated, and is more susceptible to risks outside the home.